LeonorPDX/LeonorPDX.github.io/_posts/2020-07-14-devise_omniauth_and_rails.markdown

 Next, we’re going to create the User model though Devise.
 Devise doesn’t require you to call your authenticatable model “User,” you could call it Admin or whatever you want, but User is a standard choice.
 Run `rails g devise User`.

-Now, we could run the migration right away, then add columns and tweak our user model, but I’m going to be sneaky and just add in a `name` attribute on our User model before we migrate.
-Open the migration that Devise just created, you should see code like this:
+Now, we could run the migration right away, then add columns and tweak our User model, but I’m going to be sneaky and just add in a `name` attribute on our User model before we migrate.
+Open the migration that Devise just created, you will see code like this:

 ![](https://i.imgur.com/F5Qbsvu.png?1)